lsh123/stats-rrdb/LANGUAGE.md

 	value to be recorded, and &lt;timestamp&gt; is the Unix epoch timestamp.
 If &lt;timestamp&gt; is not specified then the current server time is used.

-	If the metric does not exists then it will be create using the default retention policy specified in the Stats-RRDB server config file.
+	If the metric does not exist then it will be create using the default retention policy specified in the Stats-RRDB server config file.

 	For example, the following UDP command will update metric "system.cpu.load"